Majdi-Zlitni/mslearn-ai-fundamentals/Instructions/Labs/16-generative-ai-fundamentals.md

     Create an invitation for a trip here
     ```

 1. Review the response.
-You may notice that some of the destinations are not part of the original list.
-This makes sense if you think about what is happening with text generation: the language model .. ..
+You may notice that some of the text does nto make sense.
+This makes sense if you think about what is happening with text generation (more)

     > **Important**: The specific response may vary.
 The AI-generated response is based on information publicly on the Web.
 While it may be useful to help you understand the steps required to set up a business, it is not guaranteed to be 100% accurate and does not replace the need for professional advice!